Haiti: Bus service

 Tap tap buses are colorfully painted buses or pick-up trucks that serve as shared taxis.
 The "tap tap" name comes from the sound of passengers tapping on the metal bus body to indicate they want off.
 These vehicles for hire are often privately owned and extensively decorated.
 They follow fixed routes, do not leave until filled with passengers, and riders can usually disembark at any point.
 The decorations are a typically Haitian form of art.

 Communications

-In Haiti, communications include the radio, television, fixed and mobile telephones, and the Internet.
+Communications include the radio, television, fixed and mobile telephones, and the Internet.
 Haiti ranked last among North American countries in the World Economic Forum's Network Readiness Index (NRI) – an indicator for determining the development level of a country's information and communication technologies.
 Haiti ranked number 143 out of 148 overall in the 2014 NRI ranking, down from 141 in 2013.